Santa Margarita Catholic High School

-Santa Margarita Catholic High School (SMCHS) is a coeducational college preparatory Roman Catholic high school located in Rancho Santa Margarita, California, United States.
+Santa Margarita Catholic High School (SMCHS) is a coeducational college preparatory Catholic high school located in Rancho Santa Margarita, California, United States.
 SMCHS is owned and operated by the Diocese of Orange, and was opened in 1987 under the direction of the Bishop of Orange.
 Although it follows the Catholic tradition, admission is open to students of all faiths.
 As of fall 2018, 1,673 students were enrolled in grades 9 through 12.

 SMCHS opened in the fall of 1987, the first Catholic high school to serve South Orange County.
 Its 42 acre campus is adjacent to the San Francisco Solano parish church.
 Accredited by the Western Association of Schools and Colleges, Santa Margarita is one of three International Baccalaureate (IB) World Schools in California, in addition to offering Advanced Placement (AP) courses and exams.
 SMCHS also offers a comprehensive Auxiliary Studies Program (ASP) to help students who learn differently than others.
 The Class of 2015 earned $30 million in scholarship offers.